Ships, Inflatables & Vehicles

 The Rainbow Warrior

 The Rainbow Warrior has a proud legacy.
-The original Rainbow Warrior was bombed in 1985 and replaced by the second Rainbow Warrior, which retired from her Greenpeace life on August 16th, 2011, after 22 tireless years.
+The original Rainbow Warrior was bombed in 1985 and replaced by the second Rainbow Warrior, which retired from its Greenpeace life on August 16th, 2011, after 22 tireless years.
 The ship helped end nuclear testing in the Pacific, blocked coal ports, and closed down destructive fishing operations (to name but a few).

-The third Rainbow Warrior entered operation on October 14th, 2011, and she is better equipped to carry it on than any Greenpeace ship before her.
-She is the first ship in our fleet designed and built specifically for Greenpeace.
-She is one of the most environmentally-friendly ships ever made, built of mostly sustainable materials, with huge sails, and a super-efficient diesel engine when the wind isn’t doing it.
-She comes equipped with a helicopter deck, state-of-the-art communications capabilities, and room for 30 crew.
+The third Rainbow Warrior entered operation on October 14th, 2011, and it is better equipped to carry it on than any Greenpeace ship before it.
+It is the first ship in our fleet designed and built specifically for Greenpeace.
+It is one of the most environmentally-friendly ships ever made, built of mostly sustainable materials, with huge sails, and a super-efficient diesel engine when the wind isn’t enough.
+It comes equipped with a helicopter deck, state-of-the-art communications capabilities, and room for 30 crew.

 The Arctic Sunrise

 Ironically, before Greenpeace started using the Arctic Sunrise, it was once a sealing vessel.
 Greenpeace had previously confronted the ship while it was delivering equipment for the French government to build an airstrip through a penguin habitat in the Antarctic to exploit its oil and mineral reserves.
 The ship’s first contact with Greenpeace was in 1986, in Hobart, Tasmania, when a volunteer scaled the mast, unfurled the Greenpeace flag, and locked himself in the crow’s nest.

 Since 1996 the Arctic Sunrise, originally designed as an icebreaker, has come within reach of both poles and navigated both the Amazon and Congo rivers.
-Because she has a rounded, keelless bottom, she is perfectly-suited for icy seas.
+Because it has a rounded, keelless bottom, it’s perfectly-suited for icy seas.
 The Arctic Sunrise was the base of operations for Greenpeace activists known as the Arctic 30, who were detained by Russian authorities for months after they protested a Russian Arctic drilling platform.
-The Arctic Sunrise was held by the Russian government for nearly a year, but she’s now back where she belongs, peacefully protesting somewhere out there.
+The Arctic Sunrise was held by the Russian government for nearly a year, but it’s now back where it belongs, peacefully protesting somewhere out there.

 Esperanza (Spanish for “hope”) is the first Greenpeace ship to be named by visitors to our website.